The science behind Endel's AI-powered soundscapes

 Alexa Fund company releases updated and streamlined skill for Alexa that includes "AI Lullaby" soundscape with vocals, music, and voiceovers by Grimes.

-(Editor’s Note: This is the first of a series of articles we’ll be doing related to the science behind products and services from companies in which Amazon has invested.
-In this instance, we’re focusing on Endel, a Berlin, Germany-based provider of personalized sound environments to help users focus and relax.
+(Editor’s note: This article is the latest installment in a series by Amazon Science delving into the science behind products and services of companies in which Amazon has invested.
 The Amazon Alexa Fund first invested in Endel in 2018 and earlier this year participated in their $5 million Series A led by True Ventures.)

-The company made major headlines earlier this fall when c (the artist’s new lower-case, italicized name, inspired the symbol for the speed of light) released “AI Lullaby”, a scientifically engineered sleep soundscape that’s now available on Alexa. c actually initiated the collaboration with Endel after using the app, and because of her search for sleeping aids for her young son (whose father is her boyfriend, Elon Musk).
+The company made major headlines earlier this fall when c (the artist’s new lower-case, italicized name, inspired the symbol for the speed of light) released “AI Lullaby”, a scientifically engineered sleep soundscape that’s now available on Alexa. c actually initiated the collaboration with Endel after using the app, and because of her search for sleeping aids for her young son.

 Endel was founded in 2018 by a team of six.
 It is now a 30-person operation focused on creating personal artificial intelligence-powered soundscapes that take into account an individual’s immediate conditions.
 It does this by assessing a person’s current state and generating an appropriate soundscape from components of its sound engine.
 This process was born out of scientific principles about sound’s effect on the human body and mind.